General Dynamics F-16 in 1/72 scale : kit review & modelling reports of HASEGAWA kits

 Military use of aircraft started in Norway in 1912 and in the 1930s Dutch Fokker C.V aircraft and Gloster Gladiators were used.
 Norway was invaded May 1940 as many other countries by Nazi Germany.
 The Government evacuated to the free United Lingdom and some pilots with their aircraft took off and escaped.
 The Royal Norwegian Air Force "Luftforsvaret" became a separate air arm in November 1944 established by decree with forces fighting with the Allies.

-During the Cold War Norway became a NATO member and types operated were e.g Vampires, F-86 Sabres, F-84 Thunderjets and later F-104 Starfighters and F-5.
+During the Cold War Norway became a NATO member and types operated were e.g Vampires, F-86 Sabres, F-84 Thunderjets and later some 20 F-104 Starfighters and some 100 F-5.

 The Norwegean Air Force was one of the first NATO countries to acquire the F-16 in the 1970s.
 Some 60 F-16A and 12 F-16B were ordered in conjunction with the Netherlands, Belgium and Denmark with many aircraft license manufactured by the Dutch Fokker company between beginning 1980 to mid 1984.
 The Block 1 and 5 aircraft were soon upgraded to Block 10 with the bigger horizontal stabilizers.
 Also, a landing parachute and associated longer tail base fairing was installed.
 Later on, ECM upgrades were done with internal AN/ALQ-162 jammers and later followed by the Shadowbox upgrade.
 Armament can also comprise AIM-9L Sidewinder and Penguin anti-ship missile.

 Later some 56 of the original F-16 aircraft were upgraded to the NATO MLU standard that was completed end 2001 and now also AMRAAM can be fired.
 The F-16 bases are near the coast at Bodo and Orland in the center near Trondheim.
 Latest deployments of F-16's were air patrols for the Baltic NATO members.

 Plans in the beginning of this century to replace both F-16 and F-5A aircraft with newer F-16C/D Block 50 or even Eurofighters were dropped.
 Instead, the Lockheed F-35 JSF was ordered with some 52 F-35A beling delivered.